-Natural plant materials have served as an important source of pharmaceutical products since ancient times (Pérez-Bonilla et al., 2006).
+Natural plant materials have served as an important source of pharmaceutical products since ancient times (Perez-Bonilla et al., 2006).
 The group of compounds known as polyphenols are the main class of secondary metabolites in plants.
 Polyphenols are essential for plant physiology, being involved in diverse functions such as pigmentation, pollination and enhanced predator resistance (Kondratyuk & Pezzuto, 2004).
 Reports on polyphenols suggest that polyphenolic plant extracts, including those found in fruits and vegetables, have beneficial medicinal attributes including antileishmanial (Rocha et al., 2005), antimalarial (Caniato & Puricelli, 2003) and anticarcinogenic activity (Matsui et al., 2005), as well as enhanced suppression of HIV (Uchiumi et al., 2003) and prevention of Alzheimer's disease (Dai et al., 2006).
-The traditional 'Mediterranean diet', which consists of a versatile intake of fruits and vegetables and in particular the consumption of olives and olive oil, was associated with low occurrence of cardiovascular diseases and reduced risk of certain cancers (Soler-Rivas et al., 2000; Visioli & Galli, 2002).
+The traditional 'Mediterranean diet', which consists of a versatile intake of fruits and vegetables and in particular the consumption of olives and olive oil, was associated with low occurrence of cardiovascular diseases and reduced risk of breast cancer (Visioli, 2000; Soler-Rivas et al., 2000).

 Much research has been aimed at identifying phytochemicals (polyphenols) of plant-derived products because of their beneficial properties.
-Bourquelot & Vintilesco (1908) discovered oleuropein from olives and olive leaves.
-Panizzi et al (1960) investigated that oleuropein is present throughout the olive tree (Olea europaea) and also in olive oil.
+Panizzi et al (1960) discovered that a phenolic compound named oleuropein is present throughout the olive tree (Olea europaea) and also in olive oil.
 Oleuropein is the bitter principle of olives and confers resistance to disease and to insect infestation of the olive tree (Soler-Rivas et al., 2000).
 The secoiridoid oleuropein exists as most phenolic compounds in nature in the conjugated form, mainly with a sugar molecule attached (Figure 1.1).
 Secoiridoids in the plant family Oleaceae are compounds with a structure that comprises an exocyclic 8,9-olefinic functionality, a combination of elenolic acid and a glucosidic residue.
 All are derived via secondary metabolism of monoterpenes as precursors of various indole alkaloids (Ryan et al., 2002).